Skip to main content

 Being Honest About Sharing Habits

-One good way to encourage a culture of privacy is by being honest about how much we share.
-Everyone has different comfort levels about what feels right or wrong to discuss.
-For instance, someone might be okay talking about their breakup with close friends but might not want to share that with coworkers.
-By clearly communicating these differences, we show that respecting privacy is just as important as being close.
+One good way to help grow a culture of privacy is to be honest about how much we share.
+People feel different about what is okay or not okay to say.
+For example, someone may feel fine talking to close friends about a breakup.
+But, they might not want to tell their coworkers about it.
+By talking clearly about these feelings, we show that it is important to respect privacy as well as to be close.

 Listening Actively in Conversations